 The graphics were developed by taping lines on the newly completed bodywork then scanning and further refining them in Illustrator.
 It was important to me that the bike had numbers.
 I wanted it to have a more theatrical appearance like something you might see in a movie.
 The number 23 is a tribute to Kevin Atherton while the tank graphics are a nod to racing Duc’s from the ’70s.

 A few thousand man-hours later and it was time to disassemble, recondition and refinish.
-Kenny Oneill laid down the Army green paint while the frame and everything that could be removed from the engine were powder coated.
+Kenny Oneill laid down the Army Man Gloss paint while the frame and everything that could be removed from the engine were powder coated.
 I reassembled everything in my apartment.

 The result is a street-legal tracker with OEM level of fit and finish, seat height several inches higher than stock and a one-off design.
 I couldn’t be happier.”